Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Results and Discussions

-\textbf{CQM Solver:} In D-Wave's hybrid method, a user-defined time parameter sets a limit on the running time of the algorithm.
+\textbf{CQM Solver:} In D-Wave's hybrid method, a user-defined time parameter sets a limit on the running time of the algorithm~\parencite{dwavereport}.
 It specifies the maximum duration for which the hybrid solver will operate.
-For small instances, there is a minimal time requirement of 5 seconds to ensure the algorithm has enough time to effectively explore the solution space.
+For small instances, there is a minimal time requirement of 5 seconds to ensure the algorithm has enough time to explore the solution space~\parencite{SolverProp2025}.
 For larger problems, the required time increases accordingly.
-By carefully setting this parameter, one can balance computational efficiency and solution quality, ensuring that satisfactory results are achieved within the specified time.
-In our simulations, we always set the time limit to the minimum necessary because, in a dynamic factory environment, operational instructions must be delivered in the shortest time possible.
-However, the exact duration may vary based on the specific needs of each company.
+By carefully setting this parameter, one can balance computational efficiency and solution quality, ensuring satisfactory results are achieved within the specified time.
+In our simulations, the time limit was set to the minimum required, reflecting the need for warehouse instructions to be issued with minimal delay.
+However, the appropriate duration may vary according to the operational requirements of each case.